Who is responsible for repairing the meter box?

 “Under paras 3 and 5 of Schedule 2B, the Gas Code of the Gas Act 1986, the consumer is responsible for taking ‘proper care of the meter’ and ensuring the gas meter is adequately housed either within a building comprised in the premises or ….‘in a separate meter house or other accommodation outside a building comprised in the premises which is approved by the transporter…’

-Gas meter boxes can be installed by the home owner before the supplier installs the supply or the gas supplier might install the meter box through some agreement with the consumer but, however the meter box is installed, it appears that the consumer (usually the property owner) is responsible for its maintenance.
+Gas meter boxes can be installed by the home owner before the supplier installs the supply; or the gas supplier might install the meter box through some agreement with the consumer.
+However once the meter box is installed it appears that the consumer (usually the property owner) is responsible for its maintenance.

 Although it was outside his area of expertise, the IGEM Technical Officer we spoke to said that similar principles apply to electricity meter boxes.